-- G17.
-Design carports or garages to be visually compatible with, and of a similar standard to, the development as a whole. - G18.
-Locate and design on-site car parking areas so that they are not visually dominant elements at the street edge.
+G17.
+Locate and design on-site car parking and loading areas so that they are not visually dominant elements at the street edge.

-This can be achieved by locating on-site outdoor car parking (including any undercroft parking) away from the street edge, preferably to the side or rear of buildings.
+This can be achieved by locating on-site outdoor car parking (including any undercroft parking) and loading areas away from the street edge, preferably to the side or rear of buildings.